rexfng/styleguide/README.md

 #STYLEGUIDE SCSS BOLIERPLATE
-Description - This boilerplate uses Compass SCSS framework with a few helpful mixins such as custom column grid (any columns you want for each screen sizes), media query helpers, and flexbox shortcuts.
+Description - This boilerplate uses SCSS with a few helpful mixins such as custom column grid (any columns you want for each screen sizes), media query helpers, and flexbox shortcuts.
 This boilerplate also includes an index.html file as a style guide.

 ## Folder Structure
 ```
 | — sass